brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
   title : "Experts in ransomware negotiation.
-Ex-Law Enforcement supporting companies during critical ransomware incidents." <br> image : "images/camera.jpg" content : "When faced with a time critical ransomware demand, experience makes the difference: Secure your business with a experienced ransomware negotiator.
+Ex-Law Enforcement supporting you during critical ransomware incidents." <br> image : "images/camera.jpg" content : "When faced with a time critical ransomware demand, experience makes the difference: Secure your business with a experienced ransomware negotiator.